geoserver/geoserver-history/doc/en/user/source/community/css/properties.rst

         features to prefer if there are labeling conflicts.
 This is equivalent to the :ref:`Priority<labeling_priority>` SLD extension.
       * yes
+    - * ``-gt-shield-resize``
+      * string, one of ``none``, ``stretch``, or ``proportional``
+      * This option specifies a mode for resizing label graphics (such as highway shields) to fit the text of the label.
+The default mode, 'none', never modifies the label graphic.
+In ``stretch`` mode, GeoServer will resize the graphic to exactly surround the label text, possibly modifying the image's aspect ratio.
+In ``proportional`` mode, GeoServer will expand the image to be large enough to surround the text while preserving its original aspect ratio.
+      * none
+    - * ``-gt-shield-margin``
+      * list of lengths, one to four elements long.
+      * This option specifies an extra margin (in pixels) to be applied to the label text when calculating label dimensions for use with the ``-gt-shield-resize`` option.
+Similar to the ``margin`` shorthand property in CSS for HTML, its interpretation varies depending on how many margin values are provided:

+        * 1 value means that GeoServer will use that margin length on all sides of the label
+        * 2 values mean that GeoServer will use the first for vertical (top and bottom) margins and the second for horizontal (left and right) margins.
+        * 3 values mean that GeoServer will use the first for the top margin, the second for the horizontal (left and right) margins, and the third for the bottom margin.
+        * 4 values mean that GeoServer will use the first for the top margin, second for the right margin, third for the bottom margin, and fourth for the left margin.

+      * none

 Shared
 ------